Far Headingley

 Far Headingley is an area of Leeds, West Yorkshire, England approximately 3 miles north of the city centre.
 The parish of Far Headingley was created in 1868.

 The area is part of the Weetwood ward of Leeds City Council and Leeds North West parliamentary constituency.

-It is situated beyond central Headingley, on the way to West Park and Weetwood along the A660 Otley Road.
+It is situated beyond (i.e. to the north of) central Headingley, on the way to West Park and Weetwood along the A660 Otley Road.
 Like the rest of Headingley, there are many student houses and houses to let.